 “In the rare case where the store would be shut down for a duration of time, a pharmacy customer can call any Safeway store, Frisco’s would be the closest since it has a pharmacy, and talk to the pharmacists there.
 We can absolutely take care of that prescription at that store.
-We understand the need for the pharmacy to make accommodations when they need to and certainly we are willing to step up and do that if we need to.”
-Staaf even relayed a similar situation in another region, where a patient couldn’t travel to the other Safeway pharmacy, and that the store will deliver prescriptions to patients, if needed in emergency situations.”
+We understand the need for the pharmacy to make accommodations when they need to and certainly, we are willing to step up and do that if we need to.”
+Staaf even relayed a similar situation in another region, where a patient couldn’t travel to the other Safeway pharmacy, and that the store will deliver prescriptions to patients if needed in emergency situations.”

 Good to know!
-Hopefully readers are coming away with more solid answers as to what happened.
+Hopefully, readers are coming away with more solid answers as to what happened.
 All of you certainly provided many thoughtful answers and solutions to the situation, everyone learning from each other and working toward a real solution.

 “Just made me laugh.”

 Public health concerns should be its number one priority and these issues should be addressed as problems to be solved rather than a public relations fire that needs to be put out.
-Additionally, as the local labor market becomes an increasing issue for both the private and public sector, finding qualified personnel to fill these new programs is also a growing issue.
+Additionally, as the local labor market becomes an increasing issue for both the private and public sectors, finding qualified personnel to fill these new programs is also a growing issue.

 And the fallout is starting to come into focus, quickly.
 It’ s concerning to hear from a business that was asked to create an invoice for a service they have yet to provide in order to meet a grant report deadline.
 It’s concerning to hear from a young person new to the community who has briefly cycled through an employment stint with one of these programs only to quit because they were unsure about whether they were properly trained for the job, or asked to report their hours in a manner that wasn’t completely genuine.
 Those things are concerning.

 But what is alarming are some of the reports coming from the ongoing public health issues at Safeway.
-And it doesn’t appear that things are being documenting or recording in an aggressive enough manner to bring about effective change.
+And it doesn’t appear that things are being documented or recording in an aggressive enough manner to bring about effective change.
 Many things have come to light during this investigation, only some of them were reported in this story; the rest will be looked into for verification.

 So the question is . . . was last Thursday’s public health emergency funny to the three people who sought medical attention after the incident?
 Was it funny for the mom who needed medicine for her child?
 Was it funny for the store employees standing out in last Thursday’s cold and wind, concerned for their jobs and health as they returned to work in a building that had been deemed “safe” by health officials, but continues to raise a lot of concerns from the public?

 LT didn’t see the humor in it, nor in the conversation.
-There have been numerous emergency situations in the past where Lake County’s emergency responders have asked for LT’s help in getting out public safety message to residents.
+There have been numerous emergency situations in the past where Lake County’s emergency responders have asked for LT’s help in getting out public safety messages to residents.
 Whether it was a wildfire, a lost hiker or the need to test the new cell tower on Highway 91, LT will continue to work in partnership with these agencies.
 They know that Leadville Today is a safe, reliable and respected news source.
 But it’s clear that LCPHA’s Director Nielsen chooses to respond a different way.